Muhammad-314/Fruit-Classification-with-Nutrient-Degradation-Estimation/README.md

-Fruits are an essential part of the human diet, providing vital nutrients such as vitamins, minerals, dietary fibre, and antioxidants.
-Nutrient composition, however, changes significantly during ripening, storage, and spoilage.
-Overripe or rotten fruits may loose nutritional value but may also pose health risks due to microbial contamination.
-Traditionally, nutrient quantification requires laboratory-based chemical analyses like HPLC, enzymatic assays, or spectrophotometry.
-While accurate, these methods are time-consuming, expensive, and require specialised equipment, making them impractical for routine or large-scale assessment.
-With advances in computer vision and machine learning, it is now possible to estimate fruit ripeness and nutrient content using images.
-Visual cues like colour, texture, and shape correlate with chemical composition.
-This project aims to create a non-invasive, image-based system.

 The project is implemented using a modular, three-part architecture: a data augmentation pipeline, a deep learning training script, and a graphical user interface (GUI) for real-time prediction and user management.
 The entire system is built primarily on Python, leveraging the power of PyTorch for the core machine learning tasks and Tkinter for the interactive user application.

 1. Dataset Generation and Augmentation